 ● Step 1: Inspect the hose

-Check the hose and connection to the faucet, and ensure that it does not leak.
+Check the hose and connection to the faucet and ensure it does not leak.

 ● Step 2: Install the high-pressure nozzle